 Schools benefit from a diverse workforce where staff model equality of opportunity.
-To this end, we are currently running, in conjunction with the Institute of Education, a Black, Asian and Minority Ethnic (BAME) project, fully funded by the DfE.
+To this end, we are currently running a Black, Asian and Minority Ethnic (BAME) project, fully funded by the DfE.
 This dynamic programme aims to develop BAME middle leaders who aspire to senior leadership.
 The first tranche of participants completed this course in October 2017 and the feedback and evaluations have been tremendously positive.
-Many have already started applying for their next step up.
+We are currently training our third cohort of BAME leaders.
+Some have secured senior leader positions and many others have already started applying for their next step up.
 We look forward to celebrating their success in their journey to senior leadership.

 Swanlea is currently a delivery centre for EAL in the Mainstream, an innovative trial programme which aims to provide professional support to classroom teachers so that they can enable students who do not have English as their first language to reach their potential.
 The training, which is funded by the Education Endowment Fund, is being delivered across England.
 Swanlea is a leading hub for schools across the South East of England.

 The programme focuses on teachers of History and Science and provides participants with the opportunity to improve their awareness of students’ language development, the language demands of their own subjects, the specific characteristics of EAL learners and ultimately how they can change their practice.

 The project is led by Ranjna Dudhia (Deputy Headteacher) and facilitated by Monica Compton (Senior Leader) and Lauren Clease (Literacy Coordinator).

 Initial Teacher Training though the PGCE and School Direct Routes